csr/wookieepedia-full-stack/README.md

 ## Tests

 While all types of tests are important, due to the limited time available end-to-end tests are available.
 PlayWright is the testing library of choice for this project.
 Find the end-to-end (e2e) tests in `frontend/tests/home.spec.ts`.
-The test checks that...
+The tests check that...

 * ✅ The header looks as expected (has a title and two tabs: people and planets)
 * ✅ `Luke Skywalker` appears in the first table and that `Gasgano` appears when searching for `gano`
 * ✅ `Tatooine` appears in the planet table and that `Felucia` appears when searching for `fe`
+* ✅ Search bar inputs are maintained even after switching between tabs
+* ✅ Sorting works as expected in both tables

 ## Building the Docker image one by one